Elite-Cow/Crackpipe-Auto-Extractor-Monitor/README.md

 </center>

 Once monitoring has started.
 You can allow the program to passively run.
+To minimize to the system tray, close the application using the "x".
 Whenever you download games via [Crackpipe](https://crackpipe.de/), they will be auto extacted to the installations folder and will display in the [Crackpipe](https://crackpipe.de/) client.

 ##
 ## Updates